Information for Contributors

-Authors wishing to have a manuscript considered for publication should email the following three items in Microsoft Word format as attachments to both the editor (email@example.com) and the managing editor (firstname.lastname@example.org):
+Authors wishing to have an article manuscript considered for publication should email the following three items in Microsoft Word format as attachments to both the editor (MBENCIVENNI@hostos.cuny.edu) and the managing editor (email@example.com):

 - a copy of the manuscript, including page headers with the author’s name throughout

 - a copy of the manuscript without any identification of the author, i.e., no title page, no header

 Articles in the IAR may include figures, such as photos, tables, or drawings, all in black and white.
 Figures must not be embedded in the Word files and should be submitted with the manuscript.
 The manuscript should contain references to the figures (e.g., “insert Figure 1 about here”), and a list of figure captions should be listed as a separate page.
 Discussion of the placement and inclusion will follow the article’s acceptance.

 Articles should generally be no more than twenty-five pages (6250 words) long, double-spaced, not including bibliography and endnotes.
 The IAR generally follows the 15th edition of The Chicago Manual of Style (Chicago: University of Chicago Press, 2003).
 Additional style guidelines are available here.

 The Italian American Review uses the Chicago Style author-date system for citations, with authors’ full names included in the Works Cited list.
 For example: